 How do I resume the course?

-Go to the course landing page when logged in – click on the button ‘Resume Course’ half way down the page.
+Go to the ‘My Account’ page when logged in – select your course and then the click on the button ‘Resume Course’ half way down the page.

 ACCOUNT / LOG IN

 The website autogenerates a user name based on the first part of your email address (before the @ sign).
 If this doesn’t work, or you changed it manually, please contact us on email@example.com or 027 772 4469 and we will issue you with a new user name.
 Please note it may take a couple of days for us to process your request and queries are responded to Monday to Thursday only.

 I’ve forgotten my password.

 Your password can be reset using the email address you used to set up your account.
 See ‘How do I reset my password’.

 Go to the log in page (on the top menu bar).
 Click on the link ‘Lost your password?’
 Enter your email address, click ‘Get New Password’ and a reset link will be emailed to you.

 Someone else created my account.
 Can I change the name on my eLearning certificate?